5T33Z0/OC-Little-Translated/Content/18_Troubleshooting/HS/README.md

 "ProductVersion" => "10.13.6"
 ```

-for a volume that belongs to a newer macOS installation, then High Sierra has modified that Preboot partition.
+for a volume that belongs to a *newer* macOS installation, then High Sierra has modified that Preboot partition – and then you have a problem!

 ## Fix / Recovery